tvast/blog/content/posts/Developer knowledge.md

 ---
 title: Managing your developer knowledge
-date: 2019-07-03
+date: 2019-08-10
 ---

 ## Managing your knowldege of developer
 Here it goes.
-You are working in the digital industry qnd you miss a stack to post and update your knowledge management ?
+You are working in the digital industry and you miss a stack to post and update your knowledge management ?
 This article is for you !

 ## Why
 to keep trace of your research and solution prodided by those- its usefull to use a curation tool connected to your blog or social network.
 For both assume your skills on your field of work and keep your founds into a safe and easy place to come back to it.